 A healthy alternative to dry food is canned food, which is low in carbohydrates.
 It contains over 70% water.
 Wet, canned food is a great way to give your cat the liquids they need to ensure they don’t become dehydrated

-If you want to keep your cat in excellent shape, you can add supplements like salmon or hemp seed oil to their diet.
+If you want to keep your pet in excellent shape, you can add supplements like salmon or hemp seed oil to your cat’s diet.
 These formulas are rich in Omega-3 fatty acids, which may improve your cat’s immune system and skin and coat.

 Children & Other Pets